 Your childhood favorite peanut butter & jelly sandwich just turned into a delicious healthy breakfast parfait!
-Using a 10-minute strawberry chia seed jam and 3-ingredient peanut butter granola and your choice of yogurt, you will love this great meal prep breakfast!
+Using a 10-minute strawberry chia seed jam and 3-ingredient peanut butter granola.

 This post is sponsored in partnership with California Giant Berry Farms.
 I am honored to be a CalGiant Berry Ambassador for the third year, and I thank you for continuing to support the brands that help Fit Mitten Kitchen bring you new recipes!

 Yes, you read that right.
 PB & J just got a fancy breakfast makeover.

 Parfaits *look* fancy but in reality it’s just the beautiful layers that give off that pretentious vibe.
 When you break down the layers, you’ll see it’s a combination of healthy, whole food ingredients that were (IMO) simply made for each other.

 - yogurt (pick your favorite)

 - homemade strawberry chia seed jam (more on that below)